Reading First State Grants (84.357)

 Application Procedure

-In their Reading First State grant applications, States will describe their plans to provide competitive subgrants to targeted schools and districts and to use significant State leadership funds in order to improve reading instruction and student achievement.
+This program is excluded from coverage under OMB Circular No. A-102.
+This program is excluded from coverage under OMB Circular No. A-110.
+In their Reading First State grant applications, States describe their plans to provide competitive subgrants to targeted schools and districts and to use significant State leadership funds in order to improve reading instruction and student achievement.
 Applications must be prepared and submitted in accordance with the notice published in the Federal Register.
-By the due date, eligible applicants must submit to the U.S. Department of Education, Office, a complete application that addresses the purposes of the program and includes all required assurances and signatures.
-Required assurances and certifications include: Assurances for Non-Construction Programs (SF 422B); Certification regarding Lobbying, Debarment; Suspension and Other Responsibility Matter, and Drug-Free Workplace Requirements (ED Form 80- 0013); Disclosure of Lobbying Activities (SF LLL) (if applicable); Response to Notice to All Applicants (Section 427, GEPA), and Section 9306 of the No Child Left Behind Act (Other General Assurances).
-Applications should also include a Cover Page (SF424); the required Budget Form (ED Form 524); an itemized budget and other budget information; proof of eligibility; a project abstract; and a program narrative that includes responses to selection criteria.
+By the due date, eligible applicants must submit to the Department of Education, Office of Elementary and Secondary Education, a complete application that addresses the purposes of the program and includes all required assurances and signatures.
+Required assurances and certifications include: Assurances for Non-Construction Programs (SF-422B); Certification regarding Lobbying, Debarment; Suspension and Other Responsibility Matter, and Drug-Free Workplace Requirements (ED Form 80- 0013); Disclosure of Lobbying Activities (SF LLL) (if applicable); Response to Notice to All Applicants (Section 427, GEPA), and Section 9306 of the Elementary and Secondary Education Act (Other General Assurances).
+Applications should also include a Cover Page (SF-424); the required Budget Form (ED Form 524); an itemized budget and other budget information; proof of eligibility; a project abstract; and a program narrative that includes responses to selection criteria.
 Applicants are encouraged to submit (1) one original and (2) copies of their application.

 Award Procedure

-Grant applications will be reviewed by outside, expert panels.
-The expert panels will recommend to the Secretary of Education those applications that meet the standards of the review criteria.
-Based on the panels' recommendations, the Secretary will then authorize the Office of Elementary and Secondary Education to make the grant awards.
-The Department of Education will notify successful applicants of their awards.
+Grant applications are reviewed by outside, expert panels.
+The expert panels recommend to the Secretary of Education those applications that meet the standards of the review criteria.
+Based on the panels' recommendations, the Department makes the grant awards.
+The Department of Education will notifies successful applicants of their awards.
 Contact the Program Office for more information.

 Deadlines